hhas/appleeventbridge/AppleEventBridge/doc-source/6 application-objects.md

     // AEAddressDesc
     SomeApplication(descriptor: NSAppleEventDescriptor, ...)
+»«
+    // application's name or full path (`.app` suffix is optional) +[SomeApplication applicationWithName: NSString]

+    // application's bundle ID
+    +[SomeApplication applicationWithBundleID: NSString]

+    // `file:` URL for local application or `eppc:` URL for remote process +[SomeApplication applicationWithURL: NSURL]

+    // Unix process id
+    +[SomeApplication applicationWithProcessID: pid_t]

+    // AEAddressDesc
+    +[SomeApplication applicationWithDescriptor: NSAppleEventDescriptor]

+»
 Or, should you need to target the current (i.e. host) process:
+«
     SomeApplication.currentApplication
+»«
+    +[SomeApplication currentApplication]
+»
 For example, to target a specific version of InDesign by name:

-    import AIDGlue
+«

-    let indesign = AIDApplication(name: "Adobe InDesign CS6.app")
+    let indesign = AdobeInDesign(name: "Adobe InDesign CS6.app")
+»«
+    AIDApplication *indesign = [AIDApplication applicationWithName: @"Adobe InDesign CS6.app"];
+»
 Or to control an iTunes process on another machine using Remote Apple Events:

-    import ITUGlue
+«

-    let itunes = ITUApplication(url: NSURL(string: "eppc://jsmith@media-mac.local/iTunes"))
+    let itunes = ITunes(url: NSURL(string: "eppc://jsmith@media-mac.local/iTunes"))
+»«
+    ITUApplication *itunes = [ITUApplication applicationWithURL:
+                              [NSURL URLWithString: @"eppc://jsmith@media-mac.local/iTunes"]];
+»
+«
 Each of the above initializers also accepts the following optional arguments:

 * `launchOptions: NSWorkspaceLaunchOptions` – determines behavior when launching a local application; see NSWorkspace documentation for details.
 If omitted, the `NSWorkspaceLaunchOptions.WithoutActivation` option is used.

 * `relaunchMode: AEBRelaunchMode` - determines behavior if the target process no longer exists; see Restarting applications section below.
 If omitted, `AEBRelaunchMode.Limited` is used.
+»«
+[TO DO: need to decide how ObjC glues should expose these options and document here] »

-Note that local applications will be launched if not already running when the `SomeApplication()`, `SomeApplication(name:String)`, `SomeApplication(bundleIdentifier:String)` or `SomeApplication(url:NSURL)` constructors are invoked, and events will be sent to the running application according to its process ID.
+Note that local applications will be launched if not already running when the «`SomeApplication()`, `SomeApplication(name:String)`, `SomeApplication(bundleIdentifier:String)` or `SomeApplication(url:NSURL)`»«`+[SomeApplication application]`, `+[SomeApplication applicationWithName:]`, `+[SomeApplication applicationWithBundleID:]` or `+[SomeApplication applicationWithURL]`» constructors are invoked, and events will be sent to the running application according to its process ID.
 If the process is later terminated, that process ID is no longer valid and events sent subsequently using this application object will fail as application objects currently don't provide a 'reconnect' facility.

-If the `SomeApplication(url:NSURL)` constructor is invoked with an `eppc://` URL, or if the `SomeApplication(processIdentifier:pid_t)` or `SomeApplication(descriptor:NSAppleEventDescriptor)` constructors are used, the caller is responsible for ensuring the target application is running before sending any events to it.
+If the «`SomeApplication(url:NSURL)`»«`+[SomeApplication applicationWithURL]`» constructor is invoked with an `eppc://` URL, or if the «`SomeApplication(processIdentifier:pid_t)` or `SomeApplication(descriptor:NSAppleEventDescriptor)`»«`+[SomeApplication applicationWithProcessID:]` or `+[SomeApplication applicationWithDescriptor:]`» constructors are used, the caller is responsible for ensuring the target application is running before sending any events to it.

 ## Basic commands
+[TO DO: how best to format commands?]

-All applications should respond to the following commands:
+All applications should respond to the following commands (note: all application commands return «`throws -> AnyObject` as standard)»«an object of type `id` as standard, or `nil` if an error occurred)»:
+«

-    run() throws // Run an application
+    run() // Run an application

-    activate() throws // Bring the application to the front
+    activate() // Bring the application to the front

-    reopen() throws // Reactivate a running application
+    reopen() // Reactivate a running application

-    open(directParameter: AnyObject?) throws // Open the specified file(s), e.g. an NSArray of NSURL
+    open(AnyObject) // Open the specified file(s), e.g. an NSArray of NSURL

-    print(directParameter: AnyObject?) throws // Print the specified file(s), e.g. an NSArray of NSURL
+    print(AnyObject) // Print the specified file(s), e.g. an NSArray of NSURL

-    quit( [ saving: AEB.yes | AEB.ask | AEB.no ] ) throws    // TO DO: AEB prefix currently only works for default glue
+    quit( [ saving: AEB.yes | AEB.ask | AEB.no ] )    // TO DO: AEB prefix currently only works for default glue
+                 // Quit an application optionally specifying if currently open documents be saved first »«
+    -run // Run an application

+    -activate // Bring the application to the front

+    -reopen // Reactivate a running application

+    -open:(id) // Open the specified file(s), e.g. an NSArray of NSURL

+    -print:(id) // Print the specified file(s), e.g. an NSArray of NSURL

+    -[[quit] saving: AEB.yes | AEB.ask | AEB.no ] // TO DO: how best to denote named parameters?
-                 // Quit an application optionally specifying if currently open documents be saved first
+                 // Quit an application optionally specifying if currently open documents be saved first »
 Some applications may provide their own definitions of some or all of these commands, so check their terminology before use.

 AppleEventBridge also defines `get` and `set` commands for any scriptable application that doesn't supply its own definitions:
+«

-    get(directParameter: AnyObject?) throws -> AnyObject! // Get the value of the given object specifier
+    get(AEBSpecifier) // Get the value of the given object specifier

-    set(directParameter: AnyObject?, // Set the value of the given object specifier
+    set(AEBSpecifier, to: AnyObject) // Set the value of the given object specifier to the new value »«
-        to: AnyObject) throws // The new value; may be anything
+	-[get:(AEBSpecifier*)]

+	-[[set:(AEBSpecifier*)] to:(id)]
+»
 Note that these commands are only useful in applications that define an Apple Event Object Model as part of their Apple event interface.